THE NUDGE FOUNDATION

 Since waste pickers form a community, here is a campaign that strives to bring a positive change through collective action.

-Saamuhika and Shakti, though Kannada words can be easily understood by people speaking any Indian language therefore resonate across the country.
+Saamuhika and Shakti, though Kannada words can be easily understood by people speaking any Indian language therefore resonates across the country.
 While the name has a broad context, the kannadiga element brings in the regional identity and the byline explains exactly what the campaign is all about.